HansBaumgaertner/voxtral-api/README.md

 ## Acknowledgments

-- Mistral AI for the Voxtral API
+- Mistral AI for the Voxtral Transcription API
 - FFmpeg for audio processing capabilities
 - pydub for audio manipulation
+- Pyannote team for the segmentation model
+- HuggingFace for model hosting

 ## Support

 For issues, questions, or suggestions, please open an issue on GitHub.

+## Version History

+- **v0.1.1**: Switched to Pyannote v3 VAD for improved chunking strategy
+- **v0.1.0**: Initial release with basic chunking at silence points